gaborhor/TADPREP/README.md

 These methods are broadly parallel in form and function to various Pandas methods.
 Therefore, the process of using them ought to be relatively comprehensible to anyone used to working with the Pandas library.

+The methods provide a great deal of visual parsing of console output and offer explanations/warnings which are relevant to each step.
+Each method has a boolean `verbose` parameter (which is `True` by default), but can be set to `False` when the method is called to simplify printed output and suppress explanations.

+Additionally, some methods have a further boolean `skip_warnings` parameter (which is `True` by default), but can be set to `False` to allow the user to skip past any mathematics- or best-practice related warnings relevant to a given data preprocessing step, e.g. warnings about summoning the curse of dimensionality when encoding high-cardinality features.

+Therefore, experienced data scientists who have an excellent sense of their dataset and their intentions may prefer to call the methods with `verbose=False` and `skip_warnings=True` to have an efficient, "quiet" user experience and to move the data preparation process along as quickly as possible.

 **EXAMPLE USAGE:**
 ```python
 import pandas as pd